 Mental, emotional and verbal abuse are types of domestic violence.
+What is verbal abuse?
 Verbal abuse is offensive language and behaviors designed to humiliate and gain power over another person.

-Our minds are powerful interpreters of body language, and the slightest movement can convey a threat or secret message to an abuser’s intended victim.
-It’s not important what bystanders hear, it’s how the victim interprets the words and actions conveyed by their abuser that matter.
-On HealthyPlace.com, I wrote:
+Abusers communicate verbal abuse through threatening behavior and words.
+Our minds are powerful interpreters of body language, and the slightest movement can convey a threat or secret message to the abuser’s victim.
+It’s not important what bystanders hear or see, it’s how the victim interprets the words and actions conveyed by their abuser that matter.

-I used to see and hear verbal abuse almost every day!
-But before I knew it was abuse, I believed many of the things my husband said about and to me.
+My ex-husband used verbal abuse to manipulate me almost every day of our 17 year marriage.
+Before I knew my ex-husband used verbal abuse to control me, I believed many of the things he said about and to me.
 I believed him.
-I also confused myself trying to figure out where I went wrong instead of recognizing that he was wrong.
+I also confused myself by trying to figure out where I went wrong instead of recognizing that he was wrong.

-I’ve realized that part of the reason I didn’t know I he abused me was because I didn’t have the vocabulary to describe what was happening to me.
-Discovering your abuser’s tactics is a first step to recognizing abuse as it occurs.
-After you recognize abuse, it’s easier to stop it (or at least stop participating in your own abuse!).
+I’ve realized that part of the reason I didn’t know he abused me was because I didn’t have the vocabulary to describe what was happening to me.
+Being able to name my abuser’s verbal abuse tactics was my first step to freedom.

 - Click to Learn the Types of Verbal Abuse